karabayse/edabit/README.md

 * Count syllables
 * Maximum edge of a triangle
 * Stack the boxes
 * Volume of a box
+* Check if number is within a given range